tainenko/tainenko.github.io/_posts/frontend_workshop/2020-04-29-interview-exercise.md

     - User name:  ** George **
     - Video autoplay toggle: true
     - User search records: ["car", "android", "iphone" ...]
-Please explain which client-side storage you will choo to store each item and __the reason__ compared with others.
+Please explain which client-side storage you will choose to store each item and __the reason__ compared with others.

+## Solution
+- Cookie: User access token
+- Session storage: User age、 User name
+- Local storage: video autoplay toggle、 user search records

+**Reason**

 # Question 4
 We have 3 div elements, each of them has a click handler associated.